vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key1: 9252da136b

 *** =instructions1
-Get films released in the 90s.
+Get the title and release year of all films released in the 90s.
 *** =solution1
 ```{sql}
 SELECT title, release_year